NUOJIN/NUOJIN.github.io/_pages/cv.md

 ## Publications

 - **N. Cheng**, O.A.
 Malik, Y. Xu, S. Becker, A. Doostan, A. Narayan.
 2024.
-“Subsampling of para- metric models with bi-fidelity boosting”. *SIAM/ASA Journal on Uncertainty Quantification.*
+“Subsampling of parametric models with bi-fidelity boosting”. *SIAM/ASA Journal on Uncertainty Quantification.*

 - **N. Cheng**, O.A.
 Malik, S. De, S. Becker, A. Doostan.
 2024.
 “Bi-fidelity variational auto-encoder for uncertainty quantification”. *Computer Methods in Applied Mechanics and Engineering.*